 The obvious answer is no. If you arrive intoxicated, we are likely to refuse to treat you.

 Yes.
 Just ensure the hat is loose-fitting and does not contain fibres that could catch your scalp.
 Hats made from wool are not a good idea.
 A nylon-based beanie or baseball cap is ideal.

 This is general guidance only.

+When you arrive at the clinic, usually you would be asked to follow your technician to a private area for a pre-treatment discussion.
 If you haven’t had a consultation yet, now is the time.
 Otherwise, the conversation is likely to be a brief recap or summary of the objective.